top of page

 Artistic Director

 Lara is a very active Omaha/Metro area director and theatre practitioner with her master of arts in Theatre Direction from UNO.
 She has directed for multiple theatres in the Omaha/Metro area.
-Favorite credits include The Clearing, Brilliant Traces, Operation Crucible, Mary Stuart, and Lost Boy Found at Whole Foods.
+Favorite credits include "The Clearing", "Brilliant Traces", "Operation Crucible", "Mary Stuart", and "Lost Boy Found at Whole Foods".
 In her continued education, she fulfilled a graduate assistantship in stage management.
 Lara has stage-managed plays, musicals, festivals, and events.
 Some of her favorite stage management credits include: Richard III, Othello, Mister Roberts, and The Sound of Music.
-Over the years, Lara coordinated the national tours of A Christmas Carol for the Nebraska Theatre Caravan, while also coordinating the apprenticeship program for the Playhouse.
-Currently, she is a free-lance theatre practitioner.
-Her work includes dramaturgical work, dialects, intimacy directing and continuous exploration of her favorite classics including Shakespeare, Chekhov, Ibsen, and Tennessee Williams.
+Over the years, Lara coordinated the national tours of "A Christmas Carol" for the Nebraska Theatre Caravan, while also coordinating the apprenticeship program for the Playhouse.
+Currently, Lara works at Opera Omaha as the Director of Production.
 Lara’s hobbies include traveling, obsessing over the Tudors, loving all animals, and rooting for the Green Bay Packers.
 Lara is thrilled to be a part of the Omaha Fringe.
 Bringing new theatre to life and ensuring new voices, new stories are heard are what make the world go round.
 We must never forget the very essence of theatrical movement in all its forms – humanity and storytelling.

 Board of Directors